danielathome19/Form-NN/README.md

 # License
 The code is licensed under CC0 License 1.0.
+The database was compiled from free and open source sources with respect to the original file creators.
+This work is purely for educational and research purposes, and no copyright is claimed on any files contained within the database.

 # Citation
 If you use this code for your research, please cite this project as either the *thesis* (**Deep Learning for Musical Form: Recognition and Analysis**):